The Residency Program

 Yes — and that’s actually part of the design.

-Residency is built to accommodate change.
 If you discover mid-way through that the role needs to narrow its focus, support a different part of your workflow, or shift direction entirely, we adjust.
-The goal is to arrive at something that genuinely fits your work, not something that looked good on paper in month one.
+The goal is to arrive at something that genuinely fits your work — not something that looked good on paper in month one.

 Why This Works

-Most AI tools ask you to commit before you know whether something will actually hold up over time.
+Most AI tools ask you to commit before you know if they’ll hold up over time.
 Residency flips that.

 Ready to find out what the right role looks like for you?